The History of Communications, A Timeline

 The Birth of Communication - Gather Around the Hearth

-Is broadband internet the hearth of the modern age?
+Is social media the hearth of the modern age?
 The fire around which we all gather?
-The internet is not new and neither is broadband but there is no denying their importance in the history of communication.
+The internet is not new and neither is social media but there is no denying their importance in the history of communication.

 The hearth was a central focal point for early civilizations, a gathering place for communities to eat, drink and talk.